sagemathinc/cocalc-doc/source/project-list.rst

      ..

-If you have a large number of projects, the initial display will be limited to 50 projects, and projects active within the past 3 weeks.
-The list can be expanded as needed using "Load projects older than 3 weeks..." or "Load n More Matching Projects..." buttons at the bottom.
+If you have a large number of projects, the initial display will be limited to 50 projects, and projects active within the past 2 months.
+The list can be expanded as needed using "Show projects not used in the last few months..." or "Load n More Matching Projects..." buttons at the bottom.

 .. index:: Projects; search for
 .. _project_search: